Rlk81/CS3398-cardassians-S2019/README.md

   * added return to start menu in the Pause Menu.

 ## Project Status & Added Features After Sprint 3 / Retrospective
+Status: Fully functional game with a variety of features added.
+Some features have had the groundwork laid out, but are not yet implemented entirely.
+Individual contributions are described below:
 * Ralph
   * I implemented a few features this sprint, but do to lack of time and resources one was not able to be added to the final build.
 I added a few extra buttons with the intent of being able to change the color of the blocks, but was unable to implent the changing color function though i did change the initial color of the block.
 I also had a feature in which the user was able to change the resolution size of the game and pictures of these features are available in the research material folder, but the feature had to be cut due to the previously listed reasons.
 * John